groupvine/gv-doc/membership/emailactions.md

 <div class="adv">

-The special group abbreviation "." is used to indicate the top-level account itself.
-Actions on this account level are handled as follows:
+The special group abbreviation "." is used to indicate the top-, account-level group.
+Actions on this account level are handled as
+follows:

 * 'add' is invalid, and ignored.
 * 'update' is handled normally, allowing changes to the account's group-related properties.